trose16/bookmark_manager/README.md

 Showing a list of links
 As a Makers Student
-So I can see all the links available in the bookmarks I want to see a list of links
+So that I can quickly go to web sites I regularly visit I would like to see a list of links on the homepage

 Adding new links
 As a Makers Student